gkushang/nemo-cucumberjs-framework/README.md

 ______

 ## Wants to add to your existing repository.
-Follow the below 3 steps
+Follow below 3 steps

 1. Copy _acceptance_ folder & _cucumberjs.js & _clean.js_ tasks to your development repo